 Generally, the Company Common Shares that you receive in the exchange offer will be freely tradable, unless you are considered an affiliate of ours, as that term is defined under the Securities Act, or you hold Notes that were previously held by one of our affiliates.
-The Operating Partnership believes that, as of the date of this prospectus, no holder of Notes is an affiliate (as that term is defined under the Securities Act).
+The Operating Partnership believes that, as of April 23, 2009, no holder of Notes is an affiliate (as that term is defined under the Securities Act).